spotinst/help/src/docs/elastigroup/tools-integrations/opsworks/opsworks-autohealing.md

 OpsWorks Health Check is based on the following parameters:

 - OpsWorks Instance Status
-- Layer Membership Verification (if an instance is a part of the OpsWorks ‘layer' or not)
+- Layer Membership Verification (if an instance is a part of the OpsWorks 'layer' or not)

 Based on these parameters, the Health Check status is evaluated and can return one of the following: